uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 It's possible to replace the background image.
 Simply store a custom `Background.jpg` file in the directory `de.holeschak.bmw_deep_obd\files\Images` (The `Images` subdirectory has to be created first).

 ## DoIP certificate
-It's possible to copy a valid external DoIP certificate chain from ISTA to the directory `de.holeschak.bmw_deep_obd\files\Certificates`.
+It's possible to copy a valid external DoIP SubCA certificate chain including the `keyContainer.pfx` containing the key, from ISTA to the directory `de.holeschak.bmw_deep_obd\files\Certificates`.
 You could use the _Export_ function of the _S29CertificateGenerator_ for this.
+If you have only a full certificate chain for a specific vehicle VIN from AOS mode you could copy it together with the `keyContainer.pfx` containing the key in a subdirectory with the VIN name.
 If the certificate is missing ot not valid, a temporary certificate chain will be generated, which has to be accepted by the vehicle.

 ## Android Auto